Become a President's Park Junior Ranger

 Become a White House Junior Ranger

-Children of all ages who obtain a White House tour are also able to become White House junior rangers.
+Children of all ages who take a White House tour are also able to become White House junior rangers.
 Be sure to ask the Ranger who greets you on the tour line for a book.
 After your tour and when you have finished completing the book, bring it back to the White House Visitor Center to get your badge and certificate.
 A helpful hint: be ready to share what you liked most about the visiting the President's house!

 Stamp Your National Parks Passport